 In 2014, “Deepening Reconciliation: Reflection on Glencree Peacebuildling” was published to mark the fortieth anniversary of the Glencree Centre for Peace and Reconciliation.

 Many patriots sympathised with the colonists of British North America who rose in revolt in 1775 against imperial tyranny.
 Trade and personal links between Ireland and America ensured that concepts such as democracy and personal rights were raised in Dublin and Belfast.
-In the light of the French Revolution in 1789, social inequality and a colonial-like regime in Ireland became increasingly intolerable to advocates of reform.
+Social inequality and a colonial-like regime in Ireland became increasingly intolerable to advocates of reform in the light of the French Revolution of July 1789.

-The Society of United Irishmen was founded in Belfast and Dublin in late 1791 with the initial objective of parliamentary reform.
-The United Irishmen were composed of Protestants and Catholics and the key element of the Society’s thinking was the separation of Ireland from Britain’s sphere of influence.
-Although some Northern Presbyterians were fearful of extending political rights to Catholics, they were reassured by Theobald Wolfe Tone that Catholics were capable of responsible government.
+The Society of United Irishmen was founded in Belfast and Dublin in late 1791 to unite Protestants.
+Catholics and Dissenters (Presbyterians) desiring democracy and emancipation.
+Some Northern Presbyterians were fearful of extending political rights to Catholics but were reassured by Theobald Wolfe Tone that Catholics were capable of responsible government.
+The key element of the Society’s thinking was the separation of Ireland from Britain’s sphere of influence.
 In 1793, Tone went to France via America and attempted to convince the Paris Directory to invade Ireland.
-In 1796, a 1,200-strong French invasion force arrived in County Cork to assist the United Irishmen, catching the government unprepared.
+In 1796 a 1,200 strong French invasion force arrived in County Cork to assist the United Irishmen, catching the government unprepared.
 However, bad weather prevented the French from landing.

 This was one of the smaller buildings, designed to accommodate a captain and 100 soldiers.
 When it was completed in 1806, 75 men were housed there.
 By that time, some £26,000 had been invested in the five barracks, which like the military road became wholly obsolete in 1815 when the Napoleonic Wars ended.